 A quick heads-up: This post contains affiliate links, through which you can buy things if you like.
 If you do choose to buy something, I’ll get a small commission at zero extra cost to you.
 This helps me keep this blog running.
 No fear, the opinions expressed here are still my own.

-Rajasthan showed us that one could spend years there and still not see all there is to see.
-Here, then, are eight of the hundreds of great reasons to visit the land of kings.
+We’ve been to Rajasthan twice now, and it’s showed us that one could spend years there and still not see all there is to see.
+Here, then, are eight of the many great reasons to visit ‘the land of kings’.

 #1 The splendid architecture, of course